impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 We shift off the current first-position argument, so that on the last line of code in this file, we can pass the remaining arguments to the command that we `exec`.
 We then prepend the `PATH` variable with the value of `RBENV_BIN_PATH`.
 We do this so that, in the subsequent `exec` command, the first suitable folder in which the shell finds the user's requested executable is the subfolder of the Ruby version that your configuration has asked RBENV to use.
 For example, if my current RBENV Ruby version is 2.7.5, RBENV will prepend `/Users/myusername/.rbenv/versions/2.7.5/bin/` to my path, meaning my shell will search this folder first for any executable with the name of the command I'm trying to run.

 However, we only do this prepending if the user isn't currently using their system version of Ruby.
-I was curious *why* we have this `if` check, and after a bit of digging I found [this commit](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1).
+I was curious *why* we have this `if` check, and after a bit of digging I found [this commit](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1){:target="_blank" rel="noopener"}.
 It appears that, if the user is running the system version of Ruby, then their Ruby load path is already part of the overall PATH.
-And adding it a 2nd time [could break things](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1).
+And adding it a 2nd time [could break things](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1){:target="_blank" rel="noopener"}.

 Last line of code is: